hpc-io/pdc/docs/source/introduction.rst

    :align: center
    :class: bordered-image

-   Installation workflow to install the different client targets offered by PDC.
+   Installation workflow to install the client targets offered by PDC.

 .. note::

-    All installation targets require the PDC core dependencies to be installed either via spack or built directly from the source code.
+    All installation targets require the PDC core dependencies to be installed either via spack or directly from the compiled source code.

 .. _link_spack: